 - Fear of abandonment: No one likes to be alone, but people suffering from borderline personality disorder are terrified of being abandoned.
-Even something as simple as being stood up at a meeting, can make such a person extremely anxious.
-It can also lead to relationship problems by making the person seem clingy and jealous about their partner.
+Even something as simple as being stood up at a meeting can make such a person extremely anxious.
+It can also lead to relationship problems by making the person seem clingy and jealous of their partner.

-- Impulsive behaviour: People who display self-destructing and attention seeking behaviour may suffer from this condition.
-This disorder has been often associated with alcoholism, drug abuse and recklessness.
+- Impulsive behavior: People who display self-destructing and attention-seeking behavior may suffer from this condition.
+This disorder has been often associated with alcoholism, drug abuse, and recklessness.

-- Suicidal behavior: People suffering from this disorder may often be associated with behaviour that physically harms them.
+- Suicidal behavior: People suffering from this disorder may often be associated with behavior that physically harms them.
 They are also capable of following through on suicidal threats.

 - Mood swings: Extreme fluctuations in emotions and moods are a common experience or people suffering from a borderline personality disorder.
 These mood swings usually start only a few minutes of a few hours unlike depression and other anxiety disorders.

 - Suspicion about everyone around: Borderline personality disorder can make a person struggle with suspicious thoughts about everyone around them and make them paranoid.
 They often feel out of touch with reality and can feel spaced out when under stress.
 If you wish to discuss any specific problem, you can consult a Psychiatrist.